DS-USAFA/Computational-Probability-and-Statistics/docs/27-Linear-Regression-Basics.md

 ```

 The model object, `poss_mod`, contains much more information.
-Using the function `names()` function on the model objects, gives you a list of other quantities available, such as residuals.
+Using the `names()` function on the model objects, gives you a list of other quantities available, such as residuals.

 ```r